Gigaspaces/xap-docs/site/content/xap/12.2/admin/network.markdown

-In this guide we will show you how to configure the network including configuring unicast, multicast, over a firewall and over NAT.
+This section explains how to configure the network, including configuring unicast, multicast, over a firewall and over NAT.

+{{% note "Note" %}}
+Some of the features listed on this page are not part of the open-source edition, and are only available in the licensed editions (starting with XAP Premium).
+{{% /note %}}

 <br>